2026 Canadian Economics Olympiad:

 rules, dates, and Team Canada selection

-Preliminary dates for the 2026 Canadian Economics Olympiad are as follows:
+Dates for the 2026 Canadian Economics Olympiad are as follows:

-• Round 1: Saturday, February 21, 2026 (online)
+Round 1: Saturday, February 21, 2026 at 7pm EST (Toronto) time (online)

-• Round 2 (“National Finals”): Wednesday, April 8, 2026 (in person, by invitation based on results of Round 1)
+Round 2 (“National Finals”): Wednesday, April 8, 2026 (in person, by invitation based on results of Round 1).
+The exam will be conducted in late afternoon or evening, the exact time depends on the participant’s location

-• Mini Business Case: End of April (online, by invitation based on results of Round 2).
+Mini Business Case: End of April (online, by invitation based on results of Round 2).
 Mini Business Case is not a part of the Canadian Economics Olympiad, but one of the steps used to select Team Canada for the IEO

-Preliminary rules for the 2026 Canadian Economics Olympiad are available here.
+Rules for the 2026 Canadian Economics Olympiad are available here.

-Preliminary rules of Team Canada selection for 2026 IEO and 2026 EO IFR are available here.
+Rules of Team Canada selection for 2026 IEO and 2026 EO IFR are available here.

 Past CEO results are available on our History page.